 7. Carol Freeman

 Freeman (Dawnn Lewis) is a captain on Lower Decks, an animated show that exists solely for laughs.
 That said, to be a Starfleet captain is awesome and courageous by definition.
 Freeman wouldn’t command the Cerritos if she didn’t have valuable qualities — we just don’t know her well enough to make any judgments.

-We haven’t learned much about her, as character development isn’t one of this cartoon’s strong points.
+We haven’t learned much about her, as character development isn’t a strong point of this cartoon series.
 But she’s obviously strict and has a tendency to get annoyed easily.
-She also has the misfortune of commanding her own daughter, Ensign Mariner.
-Mixing such strenuous careers with family is definitely stressful, and for those of us watching, hilarious.
+She also has the misfortune of commanding her own daughter, Beckett Mariner.
+Mixing such strenuous careers with family is definitely stressful and, for those of us watching, hilarious.

 6. Christopher Pike